ATaylorAerospace/ATaylorAerospace/README.md

 👨🏽‍💻 I’m currently working on Data projects utilizing DBT, Big Query, Rudderstack and Lightdash amongst other modern data stack tools

-✨ Using Vertex AI and soon Anthropic Claude; am tuning new LLM's and Prompts for Medical Question Answering and Aerospace Domains in English and other Latin scripts
+✨ Using Vertex AI; and soon Anthropic Claude, am tuning new LLM's and Prompts for Medical Question Answering and Aerospace Domains in English and other Latin scripts

 🚀 I’m always ready to chat about the Commercial Space Industry - Ion Propulsion or other Aerospace and Astronomy topics